 Algebraic curves are any curves that can be defined by a polynomial equation [1].
 Quartic curves are given by a fourth degree polynomial (e.g. f(x) = x4).

-Plane curves lies in a two-dimensional plane.
+Plane curves lie in a two-dimensional plane.
 In other words, the points of the curve are all on the same plane; you could draw these curves on a sheet of paper, unlike a 3D shape like a cube (you could draw this on a sheet of paper, but to be accurate you would really need to create a 3D model).
 In comparison, a space curve’s points do not necessarily all lie on a single plane [2].

 Special curves have well-known features.
 They include circles, ellipses, and hyperbolas.
-However, there are many more obscure curves that are special.
+However, there are many more obscure calculus curves that are special.
 These include the Peano Curve and Quadratix of Hippias.

 How To Articles